mikewren/meshcore-ha/README.md

 - **BLE Connection**: Ensure Bluetooth is enabled on your Home Assistant host.
 Try moving closer to the device if signal strength is low.
 - **TCP Connection**: Verify the hostname/IP and port are correct and that there are no firewalls blocking the connection.

+### Repeater Issues

+- If repeaters aren't appearing, check that your node has correct time synchronization
+- Verify the public key used for repeater login is correct
+- Try increasing the repeater update interval if connections are unreliable
+- Check the Home Assistant logs for detailed error messages related to repeater connections

 ### Integration Not Working

 - Check the Home Assistant logs for error messages related to the MeshCore integration
 - Verify that your MeshCore device is working correctly (try using the MeshCore CLI directly)
 - Make sure you have the required permissions to access the device (especially for USB devices)
+- Try adjusting the update intervals if you're experiencing performance issues

 ## Support and Development